 This paper has been through peer review and accepted for publication but has not been formatted by the publisher.

 The final, published version of a paper with the publisher's typesetting, copy-edits, comments, supplemental data, hyperlinks, etc.

 Some subscription journals have chosen to make all of their content open access after a set amount of time has passed.
 This time period is usually 1 - 5 years but can be as short as 2 months and as long as 10 years.
 Some embargoes only lift off of Preprints or Postprints, allowing authors to use Green OA, but some journals also lift the embargoes off of the Publisher's Version.
 Use SHERPA/RoMEO to see publisher's copyright policies about self-archiving.

-Digital Repository @ Iowa State University (DR@ISU) is Iowa State’s open access, full-text institutional repository.
-What this means is that DR@ISU is a powerful tool to collect, manage, preserve and provide free, worldwide access to research and scholarship of Iowa State’s faculty, staff and students.
+The Iowa State University Digital Repository (DR) is Iowa State’s open access, full-text institutional repository.
+What this means is that the DR is a powerful tool to collect, manage, preserve and provide free, worldwide access to research and scholarship of Iowa State’s faculty, staff and students.

-Materials available in DR@ISU can be used by anyone with an internet connection, anywhere in the world.
+Materials available in the DR can be used by anyone with an internet connection, anywhere in the world.
 This frees your scholarship and provides your work with an international platform.
-Materials deposited in DR@ISU are given a stable, permanent URL.
+Materials deposited in the Digital Repository are given a stable, permanent URL.
 This means that when you link to your works in the repository, or when your colleagues cite your research, users will always be able to find it.